-To address this need, NurturePA, Inc. has developed a program that combines technology with volunteer mentors to help parents access information and parenting support.
+To address this need, NurturePA, Inc. has developed a program that combines technology with volunteer mentors to help moms access information and parenting support.

-Parents use their mobile phones to interact with mentors and ask questions or receive information, as it is needed.
-Mentors can easily send and receive text messages from a computer or tablet to help put parents in touch with the relevant information they need.
+Moms use their mobile phones to interact with mentors and ask questions or receive information, as it is needed.
+Mentors can easily send and receive text messages from a computer or tablet to help put moms in touch with the relevant information they need.

-Engaging parents through mobile phones helps them quickly address immediate needs, and offers them ease of access in a manner that typically appeals to this generation of young parents.
+Engaging moms through mobile phones helps them quickly address immediate needs, and offers them ease of access in a manner that typically appeals to this generation of young moms.

-To enroll moms in the program, a NurturePA, Inc. manager meets with them during their admission to a birthing hospital.
+To enroll moms in the program, a NurturePA manager meets with them following the birth of their baby.
 The manager briefly explains the program, and enrolls interested moms in the program.
-The manager then assigns the enrolled moms to a specific volunteer mentor.
+The manager then assigns the enrolled moms to a volunteer mentor.

-The NurturePA, Inc. team is currently working with moms who deliver at UMPC Mercy Hospital, Jefferson Hospital and West Penn Hospital.
+The NurturePA, Inc. team is currently working with moms who deliver at various hospitals in Western Pennsylvania.